SangDo-Kim/JAV_Star_Names/README.md

-INFO: This program is out dated.
-Please use the upgraded version.
+INFO: This program is working, but I recommend using a upgraded version (V1.13 or later)
 ==================================================================

 This Python program reads file names in a folder which is containing JAV (Japanese Adult Video) files, and put a star (actress) name in Korean to each files.